danielchang2002/GMHI2-pipeline/README.md

 ├── metagenome1.fastq
 └── metagenome2.fastq
 ```
-Where GMHI2.txt is a text file with a single line containing the health index
+where GMHI2.txt is a text file with a single line containing the health index
 score of the metagenome, and abundance.txt is a tsv containing the estimated
 microbial abundances.